spoonapps/docs/reference/command_line/clone.md

 ### clone

-The `clone` command creates copy of existing container
+The `clone` command creates a copy of an existing container.

 ```
 Usage: spoon clone  <existing container> [<new container name>]
 ```